 - Actual Conflict of Interest or Demonstrated Bias: The Title IX Coordinator, Investigator, or decision-maker had an actual conflict of interest or demonstrated bias for or against Complainants or Respondents generally, or the individual Complainant or Respondent, that affected the outcome of the matter.

-The written appeals decision will be sent simultaneously to both Parties which describes the result of the appeal and the rational for the result.
+The assigned Appeals Officer will issue a written decision regarding the appeal and the rationale for appeal decision within ten (10) business days from the end of the five (5) business day deadline for the non-appealing Party’s statement.
+The written appeals decision will be sent simultaneously to both Parties which describes the result of the appeal and the rationale for the result.

 If no appeal is filed, the determination regarding responsibility and the sanction will become final on the first day after the deadline to file an appeal has passed.
 If an appeal is filed, the determination regarding responsibility and the sanction will become final on the date that the decision regarding the appeal is communicated to the Parties.